ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/walkthrough.md

 Now that we have covered some of the [basics](/guides/getting-started/key-concepts/) and have our project [ready to go](/guides/getting-started/#setup), let's start building!

 In this section, we'll walk through developing a site with Greenwood and making some content.
 We'll provide all the code so you can just follow along if you want.
-By the end, you'll have a simple website that you can build and deploy to any web server you like.
+By the end, you'll have a simple website that you can build and deploy to any web server or hosting provider you like.
 What you do from there, is all up to you!

 > Feel free to follow along with our [companion repo](https://github.com/ProjectEvergreen/greenwood-getting-started) as you work through this section.